-The proposed rule change consists of modifications to (i) revise certain provisions in the Rules relating to the confidentiality of information furnished by Participants to DTC, (ii) require that each Participant maintain confidential information furnished by DTC or its affiliates in confidence and restrict use and disclosure of such information, (iii) add certain officers who are allowed to determine that there is a Market Disruption Event pursuant to Rule 38 and (iv) add a new Rule 38(A) to address situations in which it is necessary to disconnect a Participant, or third party service provider, or service bureau due to an imminent threat of harm to DTC, Participants and/or other market participants.
+The proposed rule change consists of modifications to (i) revise certain provisions in the Rules relating to the confidentiality of information furnished by participants to NSCC, (ii) require that each participant maintain confidential information furnished by NSCC or its affiliates in confidence and restrict use and disclosure of such information, (iii) add certain officers who are allowed to determine that there is a Market Disruption Event pursuant to Rule 60 and (iv) add a new Rule 60A to address situations in which it is necessary to disconnect a Member, Limited Member, third party service provider, or service bureau due to an imminent threat of harm to NSCC, Members, Limited Members and/or other market participants.
 Each of the proposed changes is described in greater detail below.

-(i) DTC Confidentiality Requirements
+(i) NSCC Confidentiality Requirements

-Section 1 of Rule 25 contains provisions relating to confidentiality of information furnished by Participants to DTC (collectively, the "DTC Confidentiality Requirements").
-Each of the DTC Confidentiality Requirements provides that the rights of DTC to inspect books and records, or to be furnished with information, is subject to any applicable laws or rules, or regulations of regulatory bodies having jurisdiction over the Participant, that relate to confidentiality of records.
-DTC is proposing to update the DTC Confidentiality Requirements because such provisions (i) may result in unequal treatment of Participants due to differing laws or regulations of regulatory bodies, (ii) may result in a potential conflict of laws where rules or regulations governing a regulatory body of a Participant differ from the laws applicable to DTC, or a Participant has multiple regulatory bodies whose rules conflict, (iii) are burdensome as they require DTC to track the rules and regulations of each regulatory body of its Participants to determine what applicable laws or rules or regulations of regulatory bodies that relate to confidentiality of records affect its rights to receive information and (iv) are unnecessary as DTC has sufficient protections in place relating to protection and confidentiality of Participant data.
+Section 1.C. of Rule 2A 4 and Section 3 of Rule 15 each contain provisions relating to confidentiality of information furnished by participants to NSCC (collectively, the "NSCC Confidentiality Requirements").
+The NSCC Confidentiality Requirements provide that such furnished information will be held by NSCC in the same degree of confidence as may be required by law or the rules and regulations of the appropriate regulatory body having jurisdiction over the participant.
+NSCC is proposing to update the NSCC Confidentiality Requirements because such provisions (i) may result in unequal treatment of participants due to differing laws or regulations of regulatory bodies, (ii) may result in a potential conflict of laws where rules or regulations governing a regulatory body of a participant differ from the laws applicable to NSCC, or a participant has multiple regulatory bodies whose rules conflict, (iii) are burdensome as they require NSCC to track the rules and regulations of each regulatory body of its participants, and ensure that information provided by participants to NSCC is held in confidence to the same degree as it is held by such regulatory bodies and (iv) are unnecessary as NSCC has sufficient protections in place relating to protection and confidentiality of participant data.

-The regulatory bodies that have jurisdiction over Participants differ by Participant depending on certain criteria of each Participant, including the type of entity of the Participant, where the Participant was organized, the types of businesses in which the Participant engages and where the Participant is doing business.
-In addition, many Participants are regulated by more than one regulatory body.
-As a result, a requirement to maintain confidentiality standards for information provided by a Participant or the right to receive information based on the regulatory body or bodies that regulate such Participant result in varying standards of confidentiality for Participants that are regulated by different regulatory bodies.
-Such varying standards may result in unequal treatment of Participants due to differing laws or regulations of the regulatory body or bodies governing such Participants.
-In addition, such varying standards may result in a potential conflict of laws where rules or regulations governing a regulatory body of a Participant differ from the laws applicable to DTC or an entity that has multiple regulatory bodies whose rules conflict.
+The regulatory bodies that have jurisdiction over participants differ by participant depending on certain criteria of each participant, including the type of entity of the participant, where the participant was organized, the types of businesses in which the participant engages and where the participant is doing business.
+In addition, many participants are regulated by more than one regulatory body.
+As a result, a requirement to maintain confidentiality standards for information provided by a participant based on the regulatory body or bodies that regulate such participant result in varying standards of confidentiality for participants that are regulated by different regulatory bodies.
+Such varying standards may result in unequal treatment of participants due to differing laws or regulations of the regulatory body or bodies governing such participants.
+In addition, such varying standards may result in a potential conflict of laws where rules or regulations governing a regulatory body of a participant differ from the laws applicable to NSCC or an entity that has multiple regulatory bodies whose rules conflict.